-Taking a Close Look at Juvenile Idiopathic Arthritis
+Taking a close look at Juvenile Idiopathic Arthritis

 This is intended for U.S. residents 18 years of age and older.

-hen most people think of arthritis affecting a member of their family, they usually think about their parents or grandparents, but children can struggle with arthritis, too.
+When most people think of arthritis affecting a member of their family, they usually think about their parents or grandparents, but children can struggle with arthritis, too.
 Juvenile Idiopathic Arthritis, or JIA, the most common form of pediatric arthritis, can cause pain, stiffness and swelling that may make it difficult to do everyday things, and may eventually result in disability.2 Early diagnosis of and treatment for JIA may help avoid joint damage.3

 “JIA strikes at a time when kids just want to be kids, and do everyday things like participate in gym class at school, or spend time with friends,” said CreakyJoints co-founder and patient advocate Seth Ginsberg.
 “Managing the physical effects of JIA and finding time for regular doctor’s visits can be a struggle for patients and entire families.”